Getting Started

 NOT REQUIRED NOR USED |

-getting-started-media-bucket |
+your-media-bucket |

 GOOGLE_SERVICE_ACCOUNT_INFO |